This post may contain affiliate links. Please read my disclosure.

 Now, I know most people prefer chili made with beef, but I PROMISE you, this turkey chili recipe will not disappoint.
 Many a beef eater has eaten this turkey chili over the years and all have been satisfied enough to proceed home with several plastic containers full of leftovers.

-Three things you will absolutely love about this turkey chili recipe are:
+Three things you will absolutely love about this gluten-free chili recipe:

 1. It is healthy (Shh…it’s packed with beans and veggies).